 In order to assess the recycling awareness levels of Nova Scotian consumers of paint, the Program commits to conducting consumer awareness surveys every two years and aims to maintain a consumer awareness level in the range between of 60%-70%.
-An online awareness survey was conducted in 2019 by an independent survey company.
-The survey revealed that 80% of residents who purchased paint were aware that they could recycle it, exceeding the target.
-The next consumer awareness survey will be conducted in 2021.
+An online awareness survey was conducted in 2021 by an independent survey company.
+The survey revealed that 84% of residents who purchased paint were aware that they could recycle it, exceeding the target.

 In addition, the Program committed to meeting with Regional Solid Waste Coordinators at least once a year to discuss opportunities for collaboration on educating consumers about the Program.
-The Program met with Regional Solid Waste Coordinators in November 2020.
+The Program met with Regional Solid Waste Coordinators on October 14, 2021.